LumoRez07/Flow/README.md

 ## Notes

-- The app is currently Windows-focused.
+- The app is Windows-focused.
 - Tray and capture-protection behavior are especially tailored for Windows.
 - In debug mode, icon/resource embedding may be skipped if `RC.EXE` is unavailable.